UFC 157: Rousey vs Carmouche: Predictions & Analysis

 A few statistical edges stand out.
 Johnson throws significantly more leather — a 7.1 sig. strike per minute gap.
 Schaub is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Johnson has tighter striking defense, making opponents miss more often.

-**The Pick: Lavar Johnson over Brendan Schaub.** This is essentially a pick'em.
-The model nudges toward Johnson at 51%, but there's almost nothing separating these two.
+The Pick: Brendan Schaub over Lavar Johnson.
+This is essentially a pick'em.
+The model nudges toward Schaub at 51%, but there's almost nothing separating these two.

 Michael Chiesa vs Anton Kuivanen